A simple, but delicious lemon & dill oven-baked salmon recipe – perfect for an immune-boosting, nutrient-rich mid-week meal.

 Other Recipes You May Like

 If more immune-boosting recipes are what you’re in the mood for then look no further.
-If you’re wanting some healthy accompaniments to your salmon dish then you might like this simple garlic sautéed spinach or even this spinach borani dip (it sounds weird, but it delicious with salmon!).
+If you’re wanting some healthy accompaniments to your salmon dish then you might like this simple garlic sautéed spinach or even this spinach borani dip (it sounds weird, but it is delicious with salmon!).
+Or you might want to try baking the salmon differently – check this teriyaki salmon (with multiple ways of preparing it)!

 To carry the immunity-boosting benefits into your dessert then why not go for something with blueberries, like this Vegan Earl Grey Blueberry Tart.
 Or perhaps something with homemade natural yogurt (with is great for gut health and boosted immunity) like this frozen yogurt bark, which you can fill with gut-friendly prebiotics.